 House went off campus in 1996 and was serving as a rooming house.
 Physical structure was run down and isolated from the university campus.
 Property included six non-connected floors/levels after two previous additions, with inadequate and dated plumbing facilities.

 House and front entry were reoriented to face the university campus.
 Exterior architecture was redesigned to reflect the interests of AOII and blend with the traditional Greek community housing.
 Levels were opened and connected to improve communication and flow.
 A new tower was created to house all-new plumbing.
 Interiors were totally renovated, updated and styled.

 After several lot analyses, a parcel of land was put together that provided adequate size without oversize.
 Public areas were designed to flow openly from one to another, so as to allow for increased capacity where all actives were on site.
-A group bathroom approach was used so as to accommodate budget, and square foot restriction, and meet the standards of OSU Greek community.
-A large two-story foyer, with stair, was designed as it allows for a welcoming presentation during recruitment.
-Large resident rooms allow for maximization of square footage.
+The firm created a group bathroom to accommodate the budget and square-foot restrictions, as well as to meet the standards of the OSU Greek community.
+A large, two-story foyer with stairs allowed for a welcoming presentation during recruitment.